PADL/ASN1Codable/README.md

 ASN.1 types have additional metadata, most prominently tag numbers and tagging environments (such as `IMPLICIT` or `EXPLICIT`), which have no natural representation in Swift.
 Presently ASN1Codable uses a variety of language features to associate ASN.1 metadata with Swift types.

 Generally this involves using a custom `CodingKey` type that either directly encodes the tag number (for types with uniform tagging) or provides a function mapping a key to metadata.
 There are some cases, such as type aliases and enumerated types with non-uniform tagging, where generic wrappers are used instead.
+For universal types such as integers and strings, ASN1Codable uses Swift type metadata.

 ## Usage